SoftwareAG/c8y-docs/content/release-notes/10-6-0-bundle/10-6-0-whatsnew.md

 [MTM-29160] It is now possible to configure sms77 as SMS provider in **Settings** > **Customization** in the  Administration application.

-For details, see [Administration > Changing settings](https://cumulocity.com/guides/users-guide/administration#changing-settings) in the User guide.
+For details, see [Administration > Changing settings](https://cumulocity.com/guides/10.6.0/users-guide/administration#changing-settings) in the *User guide*.

 ![SMS provider settings](/images/release-notes/sms-provider-sms77.png)